StackVista/stackstate-nginx-check/nginx-stackpack/README.md

 ## Testing

-The Capital-One StackPack comes with a small testing library that validates that the Capital-One StackPack packaging is correct.
+The Nginx StackPack comes with a small testing library that validates that the Nginx StackPack packaging is correct.

-In the main directory, test the Capital-One StackPack using:
+In the main directory, test the Nginx StackPack using:

 ```
 sbt test